 The cervical (or neck) area of the spine consists of seven vertebrae labeled C1-C7.
 Each of these vertebrae is cushioned by round discs that serve as shock absorbers.
-They maintain cervical stability while allowing neck flexibility.
+These discs maintain cervical stability while allowing neck flexibility.
 With age, the outer fibrous portions of spinal discs desiccate.
 This decreases elasticity and increases vulnerability to injury.
-If a disc weakens, outward pressure from the disc core may stretch the outer fibrous rim and cause the disc to bulge.
-With further stretching, the disc protrusion may tear or rupture.
+If a disc weakens, outward pressure from the disc core can stretch the outer fibrous rim and cause the disc to bulge.
+With further stretching, the disc protrusion could tear or rupture.
 When core material escapes through the tear into the area around the disc, the condition is called a herniated disc.
 When either bulging disc or herniated disc material places pressure on surrounding nervous tissue, symptoms result.

 Cervical disc bulging is primarily caused by aging.
 With aging, it is usual for the discs in our neck and back to weaken and bulge.
 If the bulging disc presses upon nerves in the neck, the following symptoms can develop in the neck, scapular area, shoulders, arms, wrists, hands and chest:

 It is common for the pain and tingling of a cervical bulging disc to radiate through the shoulders, scapular area, arms, forearms, hands and fingers.
 Rarely, weakness and tingling can occur in the legs and other parts of the body when the spinal cord is compressed.
-People who suffer from these symptoms often find it increasingly difficult to function in daily life.
+People who experience these symptoms often find it increasingly difficult to function in daily life.
 For those who want relief from their neck pain and other symptoms, physicians usually recommend medication, physical therapy, exercise, cervical traction, braces, injections and other treatments.